2019 N3F Amateur Short Story Contest

 Story Contest Rules and Entry Blank

 1. This contest is open to all amateur writers in the field, regardless of whether they’re members of the National Fantasy Fan Federation.
-For the purposes of this contest, we define an amateur as someone who has sold no more than two (2) stories to professional science fiction or fantasy publications.
+For the purposes of this contest, we define an amateur as someone who has sold no more than two (2) stories to professional science fiction or fantasy publications or publishing houses.

 2. Stories entered in the contest must be original, unpublished, not longer than 8,500 words in length—and must be related to the science fiction, fantasy, or similar genres in the opinion of the judge.